How to Optimize Your Pinterest Profile: 8 Steps to Grow Faster

 You already have a personal Pinterest account?

-No worries.
 Here’s how you can convert a personal account into a business account:

 1. Log into your Pinterest account